dondi/GRNsight/database/README.md

        Windows users should use ```py``` instead of ```python3```.

        This will take a while to get all of the network data and generate all of the files.
 This will create a folder full of the processed files in `database/network-database/script-results`.

+       *** Note: *** If you get the following error:
+           ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'OpenSSL 1.1.0h 27 Mar 2018'.
+See: Drop support for OpenSSL<1.1.1 urllib3/urllib3#2168
+           Run `pip install urllib3==1.26.6`

        *** Note: *** If you get an error similar to the following image where it references the in then you are one of the unlucky few who has to edit the intermine.py file directly.

         ![image](https://user-images.githubusercontent.com/21343072/213089777-dfe772bc-deca-4df7-816f-72703db24d1e.png)